40 mm: How Many cm? A complete walkthrough to Metric Conversions

 Converting Millimeters (mm) to Centimeters (cm)

 The relationship between millimeters and centimeters is crucial to understanding this conversion.
-There are 10 millimeters in 1 centimeter.
-This means that to convert millimeters to centimeters, you simply divide the number of millimeters by 10.
+On the flip side, there are 10 millimeters in 1 centimeter.
+Basically, to convert millimeters to centimeters, you simply divide the number of millimeters by 10.

 Step-by-Step Conversion: 40 mm to cm